Do you consign vintage guitars on your site?

 Do you charge GST?

-No. At present, we are not registered for GST.
-Sales within Australia of our own stock are exclusive of GST.
+Sales within Australia of our own stock include GST.
 Exports of instruments outside of Australia are exclusive of GST.
 Consigned guitars are exclusive of GST.

 If I consign a guitar through your business, do I need to tell my accountant about the sale?